+The Shared Commitment helps us to find positive, kind, and constructive ways to relate - we don't all come from the same backgrounds and cannot assume that what we find acceptable is acceptable in church life.
+'Growing up into the stature of Christ' doesn't mean 'doing as I say', but becoming more like Jesus.
 God's forgiveness of us should enable us to be forgiving, but also to change, with the help of God, to move forward in a different, and more Godly way.

 - 1. How do you respond when you realise you are wrong? - 2.
-How difficult do you find it to apologise to someone? - 3.
-'Saying sorry is a start, but it's not enough we need to then live differently' how do you respond to this quote? - 4.
+How difficult do you find it to apologise to someone? - 3. 'saying sorry is a start, but it's not enough we need to then live differently' how do you respond to this quote? - 4.
 How can we use the Shared Commitment of Positive Working Together to help each other to 'grow into the full stature of Christ' (Ephesians 4: 13)?
+How can we guard against using these bible verses to get our own way?

-You could also use in this session, 'Sunset' by Rene Rauschenberger (Pixabay, permission for free use) (right)
+You could also use in this session, 'Sunset' by Rene Rauschenberger (Pixabay, permission for free use) (below)

-Active prayer suggestion

-(Leaders will need: cup of water, either an 'alka seltzer' or dispersible aspirin/paracetamol)
+Active prayer suggestion (Leaders will need: cup of water, either an 'alka seltzer' or dispersible aspirin/paracetamol)